-Welcome: Nau mai, Afio mai, Talitali fiefia, Kia Orana, 欢迎
+Welcome: Nau mai, haere mai, Afio mai, Talitali fiefia, Kia Orana, 欢迎

 Congratulations!
 Welcome to Plunket’s Pregnancy and Parenting information and education.

 We appreciate that this time can be overwhelming, scary, exciting and a whole range of other emotions all at the same time.
 This resource is designed to give you information and support as well as assist you in navigating and understanding all of your care options.
 If you have any further questions, comments or concerns please call or email us at the details below or talk to your Pregnancy or Parenting Educator or you care provider.
 Parenting classes and support

 Plunket provides free classes for parents about pregnancy, labour, birth, child development and parenting from birth until your child starts school.

 The Family Services Directory lists family services and support in your area.
 You can also call on Healthline, PlunketLine or Parent Helpline for advice about your child’s health and development.

 PlunketLine: 0800 933 922

 Parent Helpline: 0800 568 856

 When accessing any kind of health care in New Zealand you have 10 basic rights that it is your care provider’s duty to meet, these include:

 Right 1: The right to be treated with respect